 Date recorded: July 01 2020

-How can the development viability of a new drug product or formulation be assessed?
-In response to the challenges associated with developing complex pharmaceutical products, the US FDA and other worldwide regulators have released product-specific guidance advising on the in vitro methods which can be applied to assess bio-availability.
-Targeted at enabling the rapid development of complex generic drug products, this guidance highlights the importance of assessing microstructural, or Q3, equivalence in order to ensure product performance.
+In response to the challenges associated with developing complex pharmaceutical products, the US FDA and other regulators around the world have released product-specific guidance advising which in vitro methods can be applied to assess bioavailability.
+Intended to enable the rapid development of complex generic drug products , this guidance highlights the importance of assessing microstructural, or Q3, equivalence in order to ensure product performance.
 As a result, generic product submissions to the US FDA are at their highest level for many decades.

 But is this guidance only relevant to generic drug developers?
-And might the scope of the methods specified be broad enough to not only show equivalence but also aid formulation optimization?
+Or, might the scope of the methods specified be broad enough to aid formulation optimization?